galaxyproject/training-material/topics/variant-analysis/tutorials/sars-cov-2-variant-discovery/tutorial.md

 These workflows allow one to identify allelic variants (AVs) and lineages in SARS-CoV-2 genomes with variant allele frequencies ranging from 5% to 100% (i.e. they detect variants with intermediate frequencies as well).

-In this tutorial we will see how to run these workflows for the different types of input data:
+In this tutorial, we will see how to run these workflows for the different types of input data:

-- Single end data derived from Illumina-based RNAseq experiments
+- Single-end data derived from Illumina-based RNAseq experiments
-- Paired end data derived from Illumina-based RNAseq experiments
+- Paired-end data derived from Illumina-based RNAseq experiments
 - Paired-end data generated with Illumina-based Ampliconic (ARTIC) protocols
-- ONT fastq files generated with Oxford nanopore (ONT)-based Ampliconic (ARTIC) protocols
+- ONT FASTQ files generated with Oxford nanopore (ONT)-based Ampliconic (ARTIC) protocols

-More information about the worklows, including benchmarking, can be found at [covid19.galaxyproject.org](https://covid19.galaxyproject.org/).
+More information about the workflows, including benchmarking, can be found at [covid19.galaxyproject.org](https://covid19.galaxyproject.org/).

 > ### Agenda
 >